HerLifeApp/HerLifeApplication/backend/README.md

 4. Start the server: $PLACEHOLDER$

 ## Database Configuration
 To configure the database for the HerLife Backend, follow these steps:
 1. Create a new PostgreSQL database.
 2. Update the database configuration in the `.env` file with your database credentials.
+### Option: You can go to [Postgre guide](https://github.com/HerLifer/HerLifeApplication/wiki/How-to-install-PostgreSQL)  to set up your PostgreSQL
 ## Starting the Server

 To start the HerLife Backend server, run the following command: